Lipan Apache Tribe of Texas: Recognition

-The Lipan Apache Tribe of Texas sent a letter of intent to file a petition for federal recognition on February 22, 2011.
-It has thus far not filed a petition for federal recognition as a Native American tribe.
+There are alternative forms and means for States to recognize tribes, including by state law and by legislation.
+Texas has no legal mechanism to recognize tribes, but concurrent legislative resolutions are a common form of non-legal state recognition.
+Such resolutions can serve as a means of establishing an official relationship between the State and a tribe or tribal organization, even though they do not carry the same weight as other forms of recognition.

-State senator Hinojosa introduced Texas SB 274 in January 2021 and SB 231 in November 2022 "[r]elating to state recognition of the Lipan Apache Tribe of Texas."
+State senator Hinojosa introduced Texas SB 274 in January 2021 and SB 231 in November 2022 to formalize the tribe's legal recognition in the state.
 The bills died in committee.

 Court case

 In August 2014, after nine years of litigation by Robert Soto (Vice-chairman of the Lipan Apache Tribe of Texas) and other plaintiffs against the U.S. Department of Interior (DOI), the Fifth Circuit U.S. Court of Appeals found that the seizure of 50 eagle feathers during a 2006 Lipan Apache pow wow violated Robert Soto's rights as a "sincere adherent to an American Indian religion" under the Religious Freedom Restoration Act (RFRA) of 1993.
 They concluded that Congress did not specifically aim to safeguard the religious rights solely of federally recognized tribe members.

-The Court accepted that he was "without dispute an [American] Indian" and a member of the Lipan Apache Tribe acknowledged to have "long historical roots" in Texas and who had a history of "government-to-government" relationships with the Republic of Texas, State of Texas, and the United States.
+The Court accepted that Soto was "without dispute an [American] Indian" and a member of the Lipan Apache Tribe acknowledged to have "long historical roots" in Texas and who had a history of "government-to-government" relationships with the Republic of Texas, State of Texas, and the United States.
 The opinion was limited only to "Soto's RFRA claim based on his and his tribe's status".
-They remanded to the lower district court for proceedings consistent with their opinion, and the case was cabined to "Native American co-religionists" (referring to the "religious practices of real Native Americans").
+The Court remanded to the lower district court for proceedings consistent with their opinion, and the case was cabined to "Native American co-religionists" (referring to the "religious practices of real Native Americans").

 The DOI and the plaintiffs settled the case on June 3, 2016.
 Through the settlement, the DOI granted lifetime permits to over 400 Native American plaintiffs who were not members of federally recognized tribes to "possess, carry, use, wear, give, loan, or exchange among other Indians, without compensation, all federally protected birds, as well as their parts or feathers" for their "Indian religious use," in accordance to "the terms set forth in the DOI's February 5, 1975 'Morton Policy'".
 The case was officially closed on February 17, 2017.